nodeshift/nodejs-reference-architecture/docs/operations/problem-determination.md

 If you are operating a service where you own all deployments an existing Application Performance Management (APM) solution can make sense if budget is not an issue.
 (they can become expensive for large deployments).
-They offer the advantage or requiring less up front investment and leveraging a solution designed to help investigate problems.
+They offer the advantage of requiring less up front investment and leveraging a solution designed to help investigate problems.
 The team has had success with using [Dynatrace](https://www.dynatrace.com/), [Instana](https://www.ibm.com/cloud/instana),